 What will CDC-V (Classic Debate Camp-Virtual) look like?

 Most importantly, CDC-V campers will share in the lab experience and enjoy working and learning alongside other eager debaters.
-(See our 2019 lab groups here.)
-CDC-V will prioritize interactive contact time with instructors over pre-recorded modules and lectures, increase the number of instructors to improve our staff to student ratio, and maintain the daily and weekly schedule of CDC to preserve the integrity of the curriculum.
+(See our 2020 lab groups here.)
+CDC-V will prioritize interactive contact time with instructors over pre-recorded modules and lectures, increase the number of instructors to improve our staff to student ratio (in 2020, we had 4 instructors for 10 debaters in each PF lab), and maintain the daily and weekly schedule of CDC to preserve the integrity of the curriculum.

 First, Preserving the Lab Experience: The lab group functions as each camper’s learning team.
 But instead of meeting in a classroom, lab groups will meet in Zoom video conferences.
 Lab time will include synchronous learning with the whole lab, small group work with 3-4 students, and one-on-one sessions with instructors, as well as time to work off-line by oneself or with one’s partner.
 In their labs, students will discuss the resolution, brainstorm arguments, workshop cases, develop blocks, work on drills, participate in practice rounds, receive feedback on their progress, and have fun together.